-Although it is possible for potential owners to visit a litter to view a puppy or kitten with their mother it remains important to maintain hygiene and social distancing and to use electronic means of viewing if possible.
-It is not advised to visit a household that includes an infected person or one that is self-isolating and additional precautions should be taken if visiting a higher tier area.
-It is always best to clarify arrangements before visiting and there is government guidance that should be followed.
-Puppies and kittens that are ready to be rehomed should be delivered to their new owners by the breeder.
-Where this may not be possible and it is considered reasonably necessary for welfare reasons, they may be collected.
-In these circumstances the collection should be by appointment only and the handover must take place outside maintaining social distance and in compliance with other safety precautions.
+Purchasers are not allowed to visit a litter in person to view a puppy or kitten with their mother in its home environment and so some virtual means of allowing potential purchasers to view is necessary.
+Puppies and kittens that are ready to be rehomed should be delivered to their new owners by the breeder by appointment providing the handover can be performed using the business handover protocol set out by CFSG.
+Where this may not be possible and exceptionally it is considered reasonably necessary for welfare reasons, they may be collected.
+In these circumstances the collection should be by appointment only and the handover must take place outside using the protocol and maintaining social distance and in compliance with other safety precautions.

+When a pet is delivered, handover should take place in an outdoor space large enough for the breeder/transporter and purchaser to maintain their social distance (2m should be adhered to) using the handover protocol.
 Whilst it is desirable to give an item of bedding with a kitten or puppy care must be taken to ensure there is no potential for transfer of virus.